bklimt/ozone/README.md

 ozone
 =====

-A crappy DOS game, written in C.
+A crappy DOS game, written in C.  It's basically a Space Invaders clone.